Sri01729/DGL_123_Project/Feedback_Implementation.md

 ## Conclusion

 This plan outlines the steps and timeline for addressing user feedback regarding post request feedback display, clear data entry instructions, and profile page layout.
-Effective collaboration between the frontend developer and the design team is crucial for the successful implementation of these improvements.
-The schedule and roadmap are subject to adjustments based on real-time feedback and unforeseen challenges during the development process.